OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/hdinsight/hdinsight-mahout.md

 }

 # Get cluster info
-$clusterName = Read-Host -Prompt "Enter hello HDInsight cluster name"
+$clusterName = Read-Host -Prompt "Enter the HDInsight cluster name"
-$creds=Get-Credential -Message "Enter hello login for hello cluster"
+$creds=Get-Credential -Message "Enter the login for the cluster"

-#Get hello cluster info so we can get hello resource group, storage, etc.
+#Get the cluster info so we can get the resource group, storage, etc.
 $clusterInfo = Get-AzureRmHDInsightCluster -ClusterName $clusterName
 $resourceGroup = $clusterInfo.ResourceGroup
 $storageAccountName = $clusterInfo.DefaultStorageAccount.split('.')[0]